edme88/automationPython/README.md

 ### How to start?
 Remember to download chromedriver.exe to a 'Drivers' folder in the root.

-Run the command 'pip install' in the project
-Run the command 'pip install html-testRunner'
+Run the command
+* pip install
+* pip install html-testRunner
+* pip install pytest-html-reporter
+* pip install pytest-html

 Pluing recomended: [Ranorex Selocity](https://chrome.google.com/webstore/detail/ranorex-selocity/ocgghcnnjekfpbmafindjmijdpopafoe)

 ### Pages to Practice
 - POMDemo: Tets for http://automationpractice.com/